MagnusChase03/WarframeInfo/README.md

 * [Framework](#framework)

 ## Usage
-One must first install the app by running the following command in the app directory:
+First build the application by running:

-`npm install`
+`docker-compose build`

-Once the app dependencies have been installed, one can run the app by executing:
+Then to run the application run:

-`npm run`
+`docker-compose up`

 ## Framework
 * ExpressJS / NodeJS